openstack-infra/git-restack/HACKING.rst

-Hacking git-review
+Hacking git-restack
 ==================

-Development of git-review is managed by OpenStack's Gerrit, which can be found at https://review.openstack.org/
+Development of git-restack is managed by OpenStack's Gerrit, which can be found at https://review.openstack.org/

 Instructions on submitting patches can be found at http://docs.openstack.org/infra/manual/developers.html#development-workflow

-git-review should, in general, not depend on a huge number of external libraries, so that installing it is a lightweight operation.
+git-restack should, in general, not depend on a huge number of external libraries, so that installing it is a lightweight operation.

 OpenStack Style Commandments